 Table of Contents

-- 4 Monero Mining: What Is Monero Mining
+- 5. Monero Mining: How to Mine Monero

 Monero Mining: What is Monero (XMR)

-Monero, like Bitcoin, is a digital currency which can be used to send and receive payments.
+Monero, like Bitcoin, is a digital currency that can be used to send and receive payments.
 Imagine Carl wants to pay $100 to Ava, and they agree to do the transaction in cryptocurrency.
-Carl can make the payment using Bitcoin, Litecoin, Monero or any other similar cryptocurrency.
+Carl can make the payment using Bitcoin, Litecoin, Monero, or any other similar cryptocurrency.

 So, why would Carl use Monero?